We’re updating the Sewer Use Bylaw (1996)-15202, which regulates what can and can’t go down Guelph’s drains.

 About the Sewer Use Bylaw

-The Sewer Use Bylaw sets out the rules for what can and can’t go into Guelph’s wastewater sewers, that’s anything flushed or poured down drains, and storm sewers where snowmelt and rainwater go before flowing, untreated, into stormwater ponds and local rivers.
+The Sewer Use Bylaw sets out the rules for what can and can’t go into Guelph’s network of sewer infrastructure, that’s anything flushed or poured down drains, and storm sewers where snowmelt and rainwater go before flowing, untreated, into stormwater ponds and local rivers.

 This includes rules for the disposal of sewage from systems that are not directly connected to Guelph’s sewer system, like septic tanks or sewage from recreational vehicles (motorhomes and trailers).

-The bylaw also sets out how the City will oversee these rules and ensures businesses and residents are accountable for properly disposing of things like oils, fats and grease, and harmful pollutants like cleaning products and other chemicals.
+The bylaw also sets out how the City will oversee these rules and ensures businesses and residents are accountable for properly disposing of things like Fats, Oils and Grease (FOG), and harmful pollutants like cleaning products and other chemicals.

 Resources